via-cs/birdmig/model/README.md

     ```

 ### Getting the data
-Data can be found in the included Box folder at **[insert link here]**.
+Data can be found in the included Box folder at [this link](https://ucdavis.app.box.com/s/l5iky1y6z526r6ewifvtr6c4ccp5jsjz).
 This
-data includes the species CSV's used for this project, as well as the climate
-datasets indexed by year and SSP.
+folder includes the species CSV's used for this project, the climate datasets indexed by year and SSP, and a script for processing migration patterns (see the technical document under `techdoc/tech-doc.pdf`).

 To use this data, download the `/data` folder from the above link and place it
 in the root directory of this repository after cloning.